What is litecoin?

-Easily buy LTC, store, send and exchange Litecoin right in your browserGet wallet for free
+Easily hold LTC, buy, send and exchange Litecoin right in your browserGet wallet for free

 Another soft fork in the Litecoin network was Segregated Witness (SegWit).
 The block size in Litecoin was restricted by 1 MB, impacting the network speed.
 SegWit takes a section of the code with a digital signature and puts it in the sidechain (with 4 MB blocks), beyond the basic structure of the blockchain.
 It increases the efficiency of the usage of the main blocks and makes possible the inclusion of more transactions inside one block.
 Segwit also allowed the doubling of block size in the Litecoin network.